 Contract List

-The syntax of a Contract List attribute is a list of URI references to other OBIX Objects.
-The URIs within the list MUST be separated by the space character (Unicode 0x20).
-Just like the href attribute, a Contract URI can be an absolute URI, Server relative, or even a fragment reference.
-The URIs within a Contract List may be scoped with an XML namespace prefix (see “Namespace Prefixes in Contract Lists” in the [OBIX Encodings] document).
+The syntax of a Contract is a list of URI references to other OBIX Objects.
+The Contract Elements within the Contract MUST be separated by the space character (Unicode 0x20).
+Just like the href attribute, a Contract Element URI MAY be an absolute URI, Server relative, or even a fragment.
+The URIs within a Contract may be individually scoped with an XML namespace prefix (see “Namespace Prefixes in Contract Lists” in the [OBIX Encodings] document).

-A Contract List is not an obix:list type described in Section 4.3.2.
-It is a string with special structure regarding the space-separated group of URIs.
+A Contract is not an obix:list type described in Section 4.3.2.
+It is a string with special structure and semantics regarding the space-separated URIs.

-The Contract List is used as the value of the is, of, in and out attributes.
-An example of a point that implements multiple Contracts and advertises this through its Contract List is:
+The Contract is used as the value of the is, of, in and out attributes.
+An example of a point that implements multiple Contracts and advertises this through its Contract is:

 <real val="70.0" name="setpoint" is="obix:Point obix:WritablePoint acme:Setpoint"/>

 From this example, we can see that this 'setpoint' Object implements the Point and WritablePoint Contracts that are described in this specification (Section 13).
 It also implements a separate Contract defined with the acme namespace called Setpoint.
-A consumer of this Object can rely on the fact that it has all of the syntactical and semantic behaviors of each of these Contracts, and I can interact with any of these behaviors.
+A consumer of this Object can rely on the fact that it has all of the syntactical and semantic behaviors of each of these Contracts, and one can interact with any of these behaviors.

 An example of an obix:list that uses Contract List in its of attribute to describe the type of items contained in the obix:list is: